 Students Will Conduct Research and Technical Projects at National Laboratories

-Applications are currently being accepted for the Fall 2021 Term of two undergraduate internship programs offered by the DOE Office of Science: the Science Undergraduate Laboratory Internships (SULI) program and the Community College Internships (CCI) program.
-The application deadline is May 27, 2021, at 5:00 p.m.
-ET.
+Applications are currently being accepted for the Summer 2024 term of two undergraduate internship programs offered by the Department of Energy (DOE) Office of Science: the Science Undergraduate Laboratory Internships (SULI) program and the Community College Internships (CCI) program.
+The application deadline is January 9, 2024, at 5:00 p.m.
+EST.